Search

 Bava Metzia 51

 Is the time allotted for getting your money back in a case of over/undercharging the same for the buyer and the seller?
-Do the laws of fraud apply only to businesses and not to individuals?
+Do the laws of exploitation apply only to businesses and not to individuals?
 Does it depend on what they are selling?
-Are there certain merchants to whom laws of fraud do not apply or are there certain laws of fraud that do not apply to any merchants?
-The answer to this questions depends upon the explanation of Rabbi Yehuda’s opinion in the mishna.
-If one agrees that he is willing to buy/sell an item and will not make a fraud claim, is that a valid condition?
-Is it the same as a case where one betroths a woman and conditions it upon not giving her the financial rights that a wife has in a marriage?
-Does it depend on whether he says it with or without knowing that he was overcharged/underpaid?
+Are there certain merchants to whom laws of exploitation do not apply or are there certain laws of exploitation that do not apply to any merchants?
+The answer to these questions depends upon how one understands Rabbi Yehuda’s opinion in the Mishna.
+If one sells an item upon condition that the buyer will not bring a claim of exploitation, is that a valid condition?
+Rav and Shmuel disagree.
+Do their approaches perfectly align with the debate between Rabbi Meir and Rabbi Yehuda in a case where one betroths a woman and conditions it upon not giving her the financial rights that a wife has in a marriage?
+Does it depend on whether the buyer agrees with or without knowing that he/she was overcharged?

 it is due to this reason that they reverted to following the statement of the Rabbis, as the sellers were in any event able to renege at any point, while Rabbi Tarfon extended the period during which the buyers could renege on the transaction.